spiceai/quickstarts/refresh-period/README.md

 ```

-Check number of rows again
+Check the number of rows again, and it shows 5 rows difference.
+The previous 5 earliest records are excluded after reloading.

 ```sql
 sql> select count(1) from taxi_trips;